4489/4489_byteloader/README.md

     * respects official hw docs and bulletins
     * compatible with iffy /rdy drives
     * tested on A500, A500+, A600, A1200/020, A4000/040
-    * tested by replacing loaders on ~50 original games (so far) without issue
     * updates, issues, improvements:  https://github.com/4489